How to use the Postoria MCP server

 Here are the main things to know before using the Postoria MCP server:

-• Public API access is available on Pro and Agency plans.
+• MCP server access is available on Pro and Agency plans.

-• You need a Postoria Public API key.
+• The local npm MCP server requires a Postoria Public API key.

-• The API key is account-level, not workspace-level.
+• Public API keys are account-level, not workspace-level.

 You can also review the Postoria Public API help article for API key setup and API behavior.